It's time top stop talking about Sheffield United's character and start discussing some crucial Championbship wins

 Suspensions, or rather a suspension, cause disruption too.
 Goalkeeper Wes Foderingham will sit out the meeting with Norwich as he serves the second instalment of a three game ban following his sending-off for violent conduct following the final whistle against Blackpool last weekend.
 Shayne Lavery, the Blackpool forward, was also dismissed for his part in the melee which provided a fitting denouement to a chaotic affair containing four red cards in total and six goals.

-Davies, Foderingham’s replacement, acquitted himself well on his debut at Coventry but the Wales international brings different things to the table than Foderingham.
+Davies, Foderingham’s replacement, acquitted himself well on his debut at Coventry but the Wales international brings different things to the table.

 “It’s different strengths,” said Heckingbottom.
-“First thing is Davo has got to build a relationship, because he’s not played with that back three.
+“First thing is Davo has got to build a relationship, because he’s not played with that back three competitively.
 I thought his communication was good.
 It’s baby steps.

 “Davo’s start position, and how high up he is, was good.
 Because of training, there’s a familiarity there with that back three.
 But it does take work.
 His touches with the ball at his feet and he swept up well, both in the first and the second half.”